jtreminio/jtreminio.github.io/content/blog/26.php-modules-toggled-via-environment-variables/index.md

 In my previous post,
 [Docker PHP/PHP-FPM Configuration via Environment Variables](/blog/docker-php/php-fpm-configuration-via-environment-variables/)
-I introduced my new PHP image that uses environment variables to configures its INI settings.
+I introduced my new PHP image that uses environment variables to configure its INI settings.

 The `Dockerfile` is a beast, to be sure.